radical-cybertools/radical.saga/docs/source/usage/adaptors.rst

 Any SAGA adaptor must be registered in the :ref:``Engine`` in order to be usable.
-That process is very simple, and performed by the :class:`saga.cpi.base.AdaptorBase` class -- so all the adaptor has to take care of is the correct initialization of that base class, as described in :ref:`adaptor_structure`.
+That process is very simple, and performed by the :class:`saga.cpi.AdaptorBase` class -- so all the adaptor has to take care of is the correct initialization of that base class, as described in :ref:`adaptor_structure`.
 The ``AdaptorBase`` will forward the ``_ADAPTOR_INFO`` to the :class:`saga.engine.Engine` class, where the adaptor